Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Methods

 This reconstruction loss function $L_{r}$ will force the latent space to learn the spatial features of the input image.

 At the same time, the classification head of the proposed model will be trained using the binary cross-entropy loss function, formulated as follows:

-The head loss classification function $L_{c}$ focuses on differentiating healthy and tumoural images, focusing on detecting the presence of tumours in the input image.
+The head loss classification function $L_{c}$ focuses on differentiating healthy and tumoural images and detecting the presence of tumors in the input image.
 When seeking this objective, the model will be forced to maintain tumoural features in the latent space.

 Both losses are combined to train the model using the following equation:

 where both $\gamma$ terms are normalization coefficients to balance both losses.